The Palm Oil Debate

 WHAT IS PALM OIL USED FOR?

 Palm oil is a natural vegetable oil which can be found in almost 50 per cent of the processed foods and products you purchase in your supermarket.
-This includes food, shampoo, soap, bread, lipstick and more.
+This includes food, shampoo, soap, bread, cooking oil, lipstick and more.

 However, the environmental impact of palm kernel oil continues to be a hot topic of debate.
 Since palm oil is one of the natural ingredients we use in some of our authentic French soaps, we thought we would address these concerns.